An image to illustrate the MSc in Systems Thinking in Practice

 Course code: F47

 This MSc has the development of holistic thinking skills and appreciation of multiple perspectives at its core.
+Systems thinking skills are relevant in many areas, such as business, development, engineering, environment, health, IT, and organisational change.
 You’ll gain insights into how other people think about situations and learn to apply concepts, tools and techniques developed by systems thinkers.
-The research project extends your ways of thinking and acting in practice to improve complex situations.
-Systems thinking skills are relevant in many areas, such as business, engineering, environment, development, health, IT management, and organisational change.
+You’ll choose option modules from business management, development management, engineering, environmental management and innovation management.
+The final project extends your ways of thinking and acting in practice to improve a complex situation of interest to you.

-• Offers you the choice of a research route or a professional route
+• Choose a research route or a professional route

-• Both routes develop essential skills for addressing systems thinking issues systematically in your own context, and extend your knowledge of recent research and research methods
+• Develop essential skills for addressing systems thinking issues systematically in your own context and extend your knowledge of recent research and research methods

-• Concludes with either a substantial piece of independent study on a topic of professional interest to you, or a more academic in-depth research project
+• Conclude with either a substantial piece of independent study on a topic of professional interest or a more academic, in-depth research project

 The first two-thirds of this MSc is the same as our Postgraduate Diploma in Systems Thinking in Practice (E28).
 The first third is the same as our Postgraduate Certificate in Systems Thinking in Practice (C72).